Aigul9/hanabi-stats/README.md

 2. Run script ```main.py```
 3. See the results in the ```output``` folder.
 4. See win/loss ratio for each player in the ```output/filtered_by_players/[username]_wl_by_players.tsv```
+5. Parsing and calculations take 11s per player in average.

 The tables structure: